chanhosuh/resume/resume.md

 - **APY Finance**\
   Aug 2020 - current, *Lead engineer, smart contracts and backend services*
-    - Created contracts and deployments for governance token and liquidity mining with 80 million USD in total value locked (Solidity and Ethers/Hardhat)
+    - Created and deployed contracts controlling $80M TVL (Solidity and Ethers/Hardhat).
-    - Architected unique system of smart contracts to securely manage and valuate a portfolio of Convex positions.
+    - Architected unique system to securely manage and valuate a portfolio of Convex positions.
-    - Possess in-depth knowledge of Curve and Convex protocols, in addition to working knowledge of common DeFi patterns.
+    - Possess in-depth knowledge of Curve and Convex protocols.
-    - Created and maintained backend services for serving up client-side data in addition to calculations for liquidity mining rewards.
+    - Created and maintained backend calculations and REST services.

 - **Capital One**\
   Apr 2019 - Nov 2020, *Senior engineer / tech lead*